 When it comes to securing digital information, one thing you may want to consider is storing data on a cloud service.

 There are several reliable cloud services that your business can sign up for to ensure that you have digital access to the information regardless of the location of company machines or servers.
 Having a cloud storage service also means that you can clean company servers and computers before the move to help protect sensitive data during the moving process.

 Once you have moved into the new office space and installed the servers and computers, you can begin to download the data.

 USE EXISTING SYSTEMS

 If possible, try to keep as much previously used security equipment and processes in place when the move is complete.

-While this may not be possible for all businesses, as some security systems are custom built for the original locations they were installed in, this can be extremely helpful for companies looking to save money wherever possible.
+While this may not be possible for all commercial businesses, as some security systems are custom built for the original locations they were installed in, this can be extremely helpful for companies looking to save money wherever possible.

 HAVE A RECOVERY PROCESS

 In the unlikely event that something goes wrong during the move and company hardware ends up being damaged or missing, it’s critical that you’re prepared.
 As such, you need to make sure your disaster recovery process is up-to-date.